TL;DR:

 Kubernetes Agents are transforming cluster operations from manual toil to intelligent automation even as you read this piece.
 They provide consistent troubleshooting, standardized remediation, and preserved operational knowledge.
 And you maintain human control over any changes.

-For platform teams drowning in kubectl commands, the Kubernetes Agent is showing up with much-needed relief.
+For platform teams drowning in kubectl commands, the Kubernetes Agent is providing much-needed support.

 Resources